axelvaldez/radical-companies/_posts/rfiction/2023-04-02-la-fleur-de-chocolate.markdown

 <h1>Can We Invest Like You?</h1>
  <p class="_speaker"><span class="_speakera">Can we invest, too.
 I mean, the same as you.</span></p>
  <p class="_speaker"><span class="_speakerb">Of course&hellip;</span></p>
- <p class="_speaker"><span class="_speakera">We thought of seelig to our employees for a lower price, but we can sell it for a normal price but charge them less.
+ <p class="_speaker"><span class="_speakera">We thought of sellig to our employees for a lower price, but we can sell it for a normal price but charge them less.
 I am not sure I am explaining myself correctly.</span></p>
  <p class="_speaker"><span class="_speakerb">Perfectly clear.
 You sell it for $100, but expect only $80 dollars&hellip;</span></p>
  <p class="_speaker"><span class="_speakerc">More like $50 dollars</span> She said as she looked at her husband.</p>
  <p class="_speaker"><span class="_speakera">Yes, something like that.</span></p>